Launching A Brand Extension

 And it’s no secret.

-They are bluntly unapologetic about their zero-tolerance culture.
+They are bluntly unapologetic about their zero-tolerance.

 “We have a zero tolerance for talking or cell phone use of any kind during movies, and we aren’t afraid to eject people who break that rule.”